Santa Claus: Symbol of commercialism

-In his 2005 book Nicholas: The Epic Journey from Saint to Santa Claus, writer Jeremy Seal describes how the commercialization of the Santa Claus figure began in the 19th century.
-"In the 1820s he began to acquire the recognizable trappings: reindeer, sleigh, bells," said Seal in an interview.
-"They are simply the actual bearings in the world from which he emerged.
-At that time, sleighs were how you got about Manhattan."
+Jeremy Seal, author of the 2005 book Nicholas: The Epic Journey from Saint to Santa Claus, said in an interview that Santa's 19th-century elements, like reindeer, a sleigh, and bells, were reminiscent of the real world.

-Writing in Mothering, writer Carol Jean-Swanson makes similar points, noting that the original figure of St. Nicholas gave only to those who were needy and that today Santa Claus seems to be more about conspicuous consumption:
+Writing in Mothering magazine, Carol Jean-Swanson makes similar points, noting that the original figure of Saint Nicholas gave only to those who were needy and that today Santa Claus seems to be more about conspicuous consumption: "He [...] mirrors some of our highest ideals: childhood purity and innocence, selfless giving, unfaltering love, justice, and mercy. [...]
+The problem is that, in the process, he has become burdened with some of society's greatest challenges: materialism, corporate greed, and domination by the media."

 In the Czech Republic, a group of advertising professionals started a website against Santa Claus, a relatively recent phenomenon in that country.
-"Czech Christmases are intimate and magical.
-All that Santa stuff seems to me like cheap show business," said David König of the Creative Copywriters Club, pointing out that it is primarily an American and British tradition.
-"I'm not against Santa himself.
-I'm against Santa in my country only."
 In the Czech tradition, presents are delivered by Ježíšek, which translates as Baby Jesus.

 In the United Kingdom, Father Christmas was historically depicted wearing a green cloak.
 As Father Christmas has been increasingly merged into the image of Santa Claus, that has been changed to the more commonly known red suit.
 Santa had been portrayed in a red suit in the 19th century by Thomas Nast among others.

-A law in the U.S. state of Ohio prohibits the usage of Santa Claus or his image to sell alcoholic beverages.
-The law came to attention when the beer brand Bud Light attempted to use its mascot Spuds MacKenzie in a Santa Claus outfit during a December 1987 ad campaign; Bud Light was forced to stop using the imagery.
+A law in the US state of Ohio prohibits the usage of Santa Claus or his image to sell alcoholic beverages.

-Controversy about deceiving children